 Google: “Thanksgiving is a national holiday celebrated on various dates in the United States, Canada, Brazil, Grenada, Saint Lucia, and Liberia, and the sub-national entities Leiden, Norfolk Island, and Puerto Rico.
 It began as a day of giving thanks and sacrifice for the blessing of the harvest and of the preceding year.”

-We can celebrate 2020 Thanksgiving on budget with a great savouring homemade meal.
+We celebrate 2023 Thanksgiving on budget with a great savouring homemade meal.
 Let us go with roast chicken stuffing with turkey rice stuffing.
 There is also a perfect spring salad and dessert, of course my pumpkin cheesecake fruits bread.

 I swap the normal roast chicken marinade with olive oil salt and pepper with Asian marinade for a change to brighten up my menu of Thanksgiving with warm salad in Moroccan vinaigrette and enjoy Thanksgiving with comfort flavour dessert of pumpkin cheesecake fruits bread.
 Let us be creative too on budget meal.
 Enjoy and grateful for the abundance in our lives.

 1 whole chicken size 16, about 3 lb; big enough for stuffing

 1 1/4 Tsp Chinese five-spice powder

 1 Tsp Shao Xing wine

 1/2 Tsp brandy (opt)